-The program approaches these broad categories through a range of different methodologies, including: the histories of emotions, race and diaspora studies, queer and gender studies, philosophy, sociology, character and celebrity studies, histories of science, the digital humanities, media studies, cultural history, performance studies, and ecological and urban geographies.
+The program approaches these broad categories through a range of different methodologies, including: the sociology of culture, race, ethnicity and diaspora studies, gender studies and identity politics, philosophy, character and celebrity studies, literature and science, the digital humanities, media studies, cultural histories, performance studies, ecological thought and urban geographies.

 Graduates in English and Theatre studies go on to rewarding careers in publishing, public relations, advertising, media, communications, the creative industries, and teaching.
 Employers across the board place particular value on our graduates' analytical reading and research skills, clear written expression, and the ability to mount compelling, evidence-based arguments.

 Postgraduate students come to English and Theatre studies at The University of Melbourne from around Australia and across the world.
 They work with internationally recognised experts and undertake supervised research within a vibrant and collegial research community.